-Orton-Gillingham (OG) is a philosophy, not a curriculum, for teaching the structure and code of the English language.
+Orton-Gillingham (OG) is an educational philosophy, not a curriculum, for teaching the structure and code of the English language.
 The philosophy has been in use since the 1930s and the techniques are sequential, systematic, multi-sensory and cumulative.
-The system relies on phonics and progresses from teaching the fundamentals of word formation to advanced level word attack.
+The system relies on phonics and progresses from teaching the fundamentals of word-formation to advanced level word attack.

 Our program offers step-by-step instruction that helps each student master skills in a cumulative way.
 Our techniques incorporate tactile and visual as well as auditory elements.
 Our curriculum ensures that every student has the skills and the confidence to succeed in and out of the classroom.
 Orton-Gillingham provides a solid foundation upon which individuals can build a thorough understanding of reading, writing and vocabulary.